benbalter/benbalter.github.com/_posts/2010-11-15-will-federal-contracting-officers-soon-have-their-heads-in-the-clouds.md

 Cloud computing exists in several forms today.
 The most basic, "infrastructure as a service" (IAAS), uses shared facilities, hardware, and networks to hold and move data.
 Customers, given virtual servers, may then install, configure, and utilize their own software freely. [^13] As indicated above, however, customers do not rent the physical servers (merely their equivalent processing power), and providers may move virtual servers between physical servers as necessary. [^14] Amazon's EC2, S3, and CloudFront are prime examples of cloud computing, storage, and delivery respectively.

-Second, and slightly more advanced, "platform as a service" (PAAS) allows providers to serve customers with a shared computing platform and software environment.
+Second, and slightly more advanced, "platform as a service" (PaaS) allows providers to serve customers with a shared computing platform and software environment.
 The customer can upload software code in a predetermined programming language (such as Java or PHP) and the provider executes that code and returns the result. [^15] Google Apps Engine is a prime example of such an arrangement.

-Finally, "software as a service" (SAAS) is most associated with Web-based consumer services such as Facebook or Flickr but can find application in business and government environments as well.
+Finally, "software as a service" (SaaS) is most associated with Web-based consumer services such as Facebook or Flickr but can find application in business and government environments as well.
 The provider hosts software designed to perform a specific function, such as social networking or photo sharing, and the user interacts with that application being run on the provider's server. [^16]

 One additional distinction among cloud services can be made.
 Each of the three approaches listed above can be hosted in either a public cloud, meaning one customer's virtual servers may be freely intermingled with another customer's among physical servers, or in a private cloud in which the physical servers, infrastructure, or datacenter may be entirely segregated from those used to provide services to other clients. [^17]